oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 omitted from the request.
 Request and response parameters defined by this specification MUST NOT be included more than once.

+Authorization servers that wish to support browser-based applications (applications running exclusively in client-side JavaScript without access to a supporting backend server) will need to ensure the token endpoint supports the necessary Cross-Origin Resource Sharing (CORS) headers.
+If the authorization server provides additional endpoints to the application, such as metadata URLs, dynamic client registration, revocation, introspection, discovery or user info endpoints, these endpoints may also be accessed by the browser-based application, and will also need to have the CORS headers defined to allow access.
+See {{I-D.ietf-oauth-browser-based-apps}} for further details.

 ### Client Authentication {#token-endpoint-client-authentication}

 Confidential clients MUST